 2 under the SoCA.

 The FLA establishes certain presumptions of parentage; these presumptions are rebuttable by proof on the balance of probabilities.
-A man is presumed to be the father of a child arising from the following:
+A man is presumed to be the father of a child arising from:

 1 marriage (s 69P);